Found us from search engine?

 If you’re not reading other blogs, you’re missing out on your chance to see what others are using for blog titles.
 Take the time to search the internet for at least one blog in each of the following areas:

 This will get you a good cross-section of content and help you understand how people in different areas approach the creation of blog titles.
+Another way to approach this is through following specific writers and authors like Ernest Hemmingway or David Ogilvy and emulate their eye-catching writing habits.

 If you search a term on Google, high chances are, you’ll see more than half of the websites have titles that contain numbers.
-For example, I searched the term “lose weight” and unsurprisingly, found quite a number of titles with number in them.
+For example, I searched the term “lose weight” and unsurprisingly, found quite a number of titles with numbers in them.

 In a study conducted by Moz and Conductor, they analyzed a large set of titles across publication sites and social networks to find out which type of headlines are most preferred.